aspnetzero/documents/doc/Development-Guide-Mvc-Angularjs.md

 -   PhoneBook**WebViewPageBase** can be used as a base class for ASP.NET **MVC Views**.
 Actually, all views will automatically inherit this since it is defined in the web.config files.
-You can add some common properties/methods htere to use it in all views.
+You can add some common properties/methods there to use it in all views.
 -   PhoneBook**ServiceBase** can be used as a base class for other service-like classes.
 UserEmailer class inherits it, for instance.
 -   PhoneBook**RepositoryBase** can be used as a base class for [custom